tarantool/doc/sphinx/book/connectors/index.rst

                             Protocol
 =====================================================================

-Tarantool protocol was designed with a focus on asynchronous I/O and easy integration with proxies.
+Tarantool's binary protocol was designed with a focus on asynchronous I/O and easy integration with proxies.
 Each client request starts with a variable-length binary header, containing request id, request type, server id, log sequence number, and so on.

 The mandatory length, present in request header simplifies client or proxy I/O.
 A response to a request is sent to the client as soon as it is ready.
 It always carries in its header the same type and id as in the request.
 The id makes it possible to match a request to a response, even if the latter arrived out of order.

-Unless implementing a client driver, one needn't concern oneself with the complications of the binary protocol.
+Unless implementing a client driver, you needn't concern yourself with the complications of the binary protocol.
 Language-specific drivers provide a friendly way to store domain language data structures in Tarantool.
-A complete description of the binary protocol is maintained in annotated Backus-Naur form in the source tree: please see :ref:`iproto protocol <box_protocol-iproto_protocol>`.
+A complete description of the binary protocol is maintained in annotated Backus-Naur form in the source tree: please see the page about :ref:`Tarantool's binary protocol <box_protocol-iproto_protocol>`.

 ====================================================================
                           Packet example